Jim Daly: Ted, what’s one thing that happens in your marriage that makes you angry?

 Ted Cunningham: Well, my big one is control.
-When I feel like I’m bein’ told what to do and being directed down a certain path with very … what I would call “closed questions,” I can just uum!
+When I feel like I’m bein’ told what to do and uh, being directed down a certain path with very uh, what I would call “closed questions,” I can just mmm!
 It’s like a little atomic bomb going off inside of me.

-John: How about you?
+John: What - how about you?
 I mean, you asked Ted the question.
 What about you and Jean?

-Jim: Yeah, I think for me, Jean would say I probably … I think she would say, I have a pretty good handle on my anger.
-She says I do get grumpy when I’m hungry.
-(Laughter)
+Jim: Yeah, I think for me, Jean would say I probably - I think she would say, I have a pretty good handle on my anger - she says I do get grumpy when I’m hungry.

-John: Still a teenage boy at heart.
-(Laughter)
+John: Still - still a teenage boy at heart.

 Jim: What’s for dinner?